 Evidence of hospitality is found throughout the Old Testament and was a key component of the Israelite's society.
 Under the Law, God instructed the Israelites to treat visitors well (Leviticus 19:33–34).
 God modeled this by rescuing the Israelites from Egypt where they were foreigners and bringing them home to the Promised Land.
 A great example of hospitality occurred when Abraham was visited by three strangers.
-He provided them with food to eat and later discovered that the strangers were actually angels sent by God (Genesis 18).
+Abraham asked the visitors to stay and refresh themselves, provided them with ample food to eat, and stood ready to serve them.
+As the narrative of the encounter continues, we learn that the three men were actually God appearing in temporary human form and two angels (Genesis 18).

 In the New Testament the Jewish practice of hospitality was demonstrated by many people who welcomed Jesus and His disciples into their homes and provided for them as they travelled.
 Many New Testament verses also encourage Christians to be hospitable.
 This characteristic starts with leaders.
 In the book of Titus one of the qualifications of elders is to be hospitable (Titus 1:8).